 “Mom!
 Would you make me a hot dog?
 Mom!
 Would you make me a quesadilla?
 Mom!
 What’s for dinner?”
 Such are the nutritional needs of a 12-year-old boy in question form.
 My son is a bright boy, but I have not taught him to use those smarts in food preparation.
 So this summer, I am going to let him and his sister prepare a meal a week.

 I will do my best to make it fun and exciting!
-OK, at least I’ll try to make it fun.
+Okay, at least I’ll try to make it fun.
 They get to come up with a menu.
 They get to choose the tunes to cook by.
 And I get to clean up.
 Once they’ve planned their meal, I’ll take them grocery shopping and let them choose everything from the produce to the meat.
-I’ll come up with the recipe for them to follow or they can research how to cook the meal on their own.
+I’ll come up with the recipe for them to follow, or they can research how to cook their meal on their own.
 Finally, I’ll put up a sign with “today’s menu” for all to see.